vsajip/sarge/docs/reference.rst

 .. function:: shell_quote(s)

-   Quote text so that it is safe for Posix command shells.
+   Quote text so that it is safe for POSIX command shells.

    For example, "*.py" would be converted to "'*.py'".
 If the text is considered safe it is returned unquoted.

    :param s: The value to quote
    :type s: str, or unicode on 2.x
-   :return: A safe version of the input, from the point of view of Posix
+   :return: A safe version of the input, from the point of view of POSIX
             command shells
    :rtype: The passed-in type